front-end-foundations/FlexNav/README.md

 <li><a href="foocuisinesbar" class="active">cuisines</a></li>
 ```

-Again note: we do not use `event.target.href === "cuisines"` because the href is a full URL and not just the work chefs, cuisines etc. Recall what `console.log(event.target.href)` returns.
+Again note: we do not use `event.target.href === "cuisines"` because the href is a full URL and not just the word chefs, cuisines etc. Recall what `console.log(event.target.href)` returns.

 Demo: DOM vs HTML view source.
 The Elements panel in the inspector shows the current state of the DOM, not the original HTML.